ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

 You can have a maximum of 8 (1 primary and 7 secondary) instances that are deployed in a multi-site configuration.

-**Note**: Deleting vCenter Server instances that are part of a multi-site configuration requires special planning.
+**Note:** Deleting vCenter Server instances that are part of a multi-site configuration requires special planning.
 For more information, see [Deleting vCenter Server instances in a multi-site configuration](vc_deletinginstance_multi.html).

 ### Related links